 • Alarm clock

-Have Questions on What to Bring to Rehab?
-Contact us at CASA Recovery
+Have Questions on What to Bring to Treatment?
+Contact us at Casa Recovery

-Our intake specialists can help you determine exactly what you should and should not bring to rehab here at CASA Recovery in Southern California.
-Contact us today to learn more and to get all of your questions answered- we look forward to assisting you on the road to getting your life back from your drug and/or alcohol addiction, today.
+Our intake specialists can help you determine exactly what you should and should not bring to Casa Recovery in Southern California.
+Contact us today to learn more and to get all of your questions answered.
+In an effort to preserve the safety and integrity of our community, we reserve the right to prohibit any items we choose from being kept or used on Casa Recovery Property.
+We look forward to assisting you on the road to recovery and healing.

 Drug & Alcohol Program